 What is a Non-Domiciled CDL or CLP?

 Federal law requires a driver to hold a valid CDL or CLP to operate vehicles above a certain weight or that carry 16 or more people.
 The CDL or CLP for drivers who are neither a U.S. citizen nor a lawful permanent resident is called a Non-Domiciled CDL or CLP.
-(For citizens of Canada and Mexico, federal law requires a CDL from the country of origin, rather than a non-domiciled CDL.)
+(For citizens of Canada and Mexico, federal law currently requires a CDL from the country of origin, rather than a non-domiciled CDL.)

 - DACA recipients